aarons-talks/2018-09-20-PDX-Go/README.md

 This repository has demos and code that I used in a talk about Athens at the September 20, 2018 PDX Go meetup.

+*These instructions assume that you have a Go 1.11 toolchain installed and that you're running on a Bash shell.
+You definitely need Go 1.11, but you can choose to run on other shells (Zsh, Powershell, etc...) - just make sure to adapt the commands in here to your shell of choice.*

 # The Demo

 There's a lot going on in the background to make this demo simple as pie :pie:!